FrostFlow13/denovo_assembly_pipeline/README.md

 ### Setup - Conda

 Perform the following steps to set up Conda 25.1.1.
-This is important, as Conda 25.3.X appears to be incompatible with Nextflow 24.10.5 (Nextflow cannot make Conda environments, dude to it using a depreciated argument).
+This is important, as Conda 25.3.X appears to be incompatible with Nextflow 24.10.5 (Nextflow cannot make Conda environments, due to it using a depreciated argument).

    ```bash
    # Pulls down Miniconda3 version 25.1.1 with Python version 3.12.9